takuwwwo/p2_continuous_control/README.md

 The observation space is 33 dimensions which includes position, rotation, velocity, and angular velocities of the arm.
 The agent is required to select a four-dimensional action, of which each coordinate is a number between -1 and 1.

+This task could be considered to be solved when the mean score of all agents over 100 consecutive episodes exceeds +30.

 ## Dependencies
 ### 1. Setup the Python Environment
 #### 1. Prepare Python environment with version 3.6